spatialnimbios/testcases/Intermediate/MembraneLocalization/README.md

 The relative SA to Volume is a critical parameter for determining the equilibrium populations.
 It also influences the kinetics, but for kinetics, results are also sensitive to the geometry--whether it is a box with a surface on one side, or a sphere surrounded by membrane.
 As thte distance to the membrane grows, the spatial models start to produce slower kinetics than well-mixed systems, particularly when the reaction with the surface is diffusion-limited (most collisions result in binding).

 FPR, ODE, PDE, produce the same equilibrium.
-Smoldyn was slightly off-we will rerun with the new software.
+Smoldyn is off due to incorrect 2D reactions.